Select Drives

 - Provides results for all RAID types simultaneously for easy comparison

-- Supports drive sizes from 1TB to 30TB
+- Supports standard drive sizes from 240GB to 36TB

 Understanding the Results